orbs-network/orbs-contract-sdk/Gamma.md

 * `Stop`   - stops the virtual chain.
 Unlike in a Mainnet or Testnet, the smart contract state variables are deleted.
 * `deploy` - compile the smart contract with go v10.0 and deploy it on the personal orbs blockchain on your machine.
 * `run`    - gets as arguments `call` or `send`.
 Use
-* `genKeys`- generates a new pair public and private key to sign on the trasncatons you send or you contract sends.
+* `genKeys`- generates a new pair public and private key to sign on the transactions you send or you contract sends.
              The keys are stored on your computer on a file named ORBS.KEYS.
 * `help`   - information of all the commands that gamma-cli supports.